 Sunset Heights Homes for Sale

 Another change is that there isn’t a “wrong side” of N Main anymore.
 Just a few years ago a house east of N Main would sell for much less, and take a lot longer to sell than one on the west side.
 Now, prices are the same.
-Appraisals on the east side of N Main always worried me…not anymore.
+Appraisals on homes sold the east side of N Main had always worried me…not anymore.

 Sunset Heights has a strong Civic Association.
 They are always on guard about builders trying to change the nature of the neighborhood.
 Given the opportunity, townhouses would be packed into every corner of the neighborhood.
 “Protect our Neighborhood” signs were everywhere for a while.
 This has paid off; for the most parts developers have built nice homes in the area.